 There are 13 known moons, six of which were discovered by Voyager 2.
 The largest of the moons, Triton, is 2700 km in diameter, and it has a thin atmosphere, mainly composed of nitrogen.
 The albedo is high: Triton reflects 60-80% of the incident light.
 The surface is relatively young, without any considerable impact craters (Fig. 7.52).
-There are some active "geysers" of liquid nitrogen, which partly explains the high albedo velocity.
-(Right) Details of the Southern Dark Spot.
-The V-shaped structure near the right edge of the bright area indicates that the spot rotates clockwise.
-Unlike the Great Red Spot on Jupiter, which rotates counterclockwise, the material in the Neptune's dark oval will be descending.
-(NASA/JPL)
+There are some active "geysers" of liquid nitrogen, which partly explains the high albedo and the lack of the craters.
+The low surface temperature of Triton, 37 K, means that the nitrogen is solid and covers the surface like snow.
+It is the lowest surface temperature known in the solar system.